HS roundup: latest round of Legion hires includes a Moose, 2 former college stars

 #ReadLocal

-“I am overly excited about having the opportunity to work with Coach Wallace again,” said Legion football coach and athletic director Strait Herron.
+“I am overly excited about having the opportunity to work with Coach Wallace again,” said Herron.
 “I have said on many occasions that the two years I spent on his staff in the ‘90’s had a huge impact on the coach I am today.
 His motivation and genuine love for young peoples’ success will be a huge factor in the success of Legion Athletics.”

 Another recognizable local name to join Legion’s athletic department: Alex Martinez.
 The former Northwestern Trojan standout will head the school’s boys’ and girls’ soccer programs when they begin play in 2020.